CONTACT DONATE NOW

 Launched in 1998, the Kinbrace community offers a steady and ever-widening welcome to people seeking refugee protection in Canada.

-The simple model of Canadians living with people seeking refugee protection informs and expands our capacity to welcome.
-In 2008, after 10 years of living together and building relationships in the wider community, Kinbrace co-founded READY Tours with the UNHCR and the Immigration and Refugee Board of Canada – Refugee Protection Division.
-Today, refugee claimants across the country have increased access to Canada’s refugee protection system through Kinbrace’s Ready for my Refugee Hearing resources.
+The simple model of Canadians living with refugee claimants informs and expands our capacity to welcome.
+In 2008, after 10 years of living together and building relationships in the wider community, Kinbrace co-founded Ready Tours with the UNHCR and the Immigration and Refugee Board of Canada – Refugee Protection Division.
+Today, refugee claimants across the country have increased access to Canada’s refugee protection system through Kinbrace’s My Refugee Claim resources.

 What’s in our name?

-We intentionally created the word “Kinbrace” by bringing together kinship and embrace.
-With the advent of Google, we learned our creativity was preempted by hundreds of years: there’s a village in Scotland by the same name!
-In recent years we have met, online, with a few of the friendly people of Kinbrace, Scotland, and have appreciated learning about their history.
+The co-founders coined the name “Kinbrace” in 1998 by joining kinship and embrace.
+A few years later, after google got established, we learned there’s a village in Scotland by the same name!
+The name also shows up a few times around the world.
+At one point we met via email with a few of the friendly people of Kinbrace, Scotland, and have appreciated learning about their history.